lgope/folder-manager/README.md

 ## 💻 Technology Used

-The Wild Oasis Hotel Management Application is built using the following technologies and libraries:
+The Folder Manager Application is built using the following technologies and libraries:

 -   **React**